Collective coupling of driven multilevel atoms and its effect on four-wave mixing: Abstract

 \section{Abstract}

-Microscopic models based on multilevel atoms are central to controlling non-linear optical responses and coherent control of light.
-These models are traditionally based on single-atom responses that are then parametrically extrapolated to include collective effects, such as an enhanced response or propagation within the medium.
-In this work we present a systematic analysis of the cooperative effects arising in driven systems composed of multi-level atoms coupled by a common electromagnetic environment.
-The analysis is based on an interplay between dressed states induced by the driving field, photon exchanges, and the collective decay channels.
-This theory is applied to the case of four-wave mixing mediated by a pair of atoms in the diamond configuration, a nonlinear process commonly used to create correlated photon pairs.
-The effects of inter-atomic correlations and collective decay channels over outgoing photons are then explored.
-We find that the resulting correlation function changes from a Lorentzian distribution for independent atoms to a two-peaked distribution when dipole-dipole interactions are included.
-The two-peak structure is related to a joint action between the dressed states and the collective decay channels.
+Microscopic models based on multilevel atoms are central to optimizing non-linear optical responses and the coherent control of light.
+These models are traditionally based on single-atom effects that are parametrically extrapolated to include collective effects, such as an enhanced response or propagation within atomic media.
+In this work we present a systematic analysis of the cooperative effects arising in driven systems composed of multilevel atoms coupled via a common electromagnetic environment.
+The analysis is based on an interplay between dressed states induced by the driving field and photon exchanges, and collective decay channels.
+This theory is applied to the case of four-wave mixing induced by a pair of lasers acting on {an atomic pair} with internal levels in the diamond configuration.
+The effect of inter-atomic correlations and collective decay over the photons created in this nonlinear process is then explored.
+We identify three regions of operation: (i) laser-dominated; (ii) intermediate; and (iii) dipole-dominated.
+The dependence of single and two-photon correlations are studied in detail for each region by varying atomic orientations and laser parameters { consistent with current experiments involving atomic gases.}Photonic correlation functions are shown to exhibit a transition from a Lorentz-like dependence on the two-photon detuning---with general features that can be obtained in an isolated atom scheme---to a two-peaked distribution when the dipole-dipole interactions become relevant.
+For weak Rabi frequencies whose value is smaller than the highest collective decay rate, the atoms are trapped inside their ground state as they approach each other.
+It is found that the anisotropy of the dipole-dipole interaction and its wave nature are essential to understand the behavior of the photons correlations.
 Signatures of these processes are identified for existing experimental realizations.
-The intuition obtained from this connection helps to uncover relevant parameters that could be exploited for quantum control protocols based on dispersive and dissipative cooperative effects in multi-level systems.
+The intuition obtained from this connection helps to uncover relevant parameters that could be exploited for quantum control protocols based on dispersive and dissipative cooperative effects in multilevel systems.